codeAbinash/localDb.js/README.md

 - Manages data easily.
 ## LIMITATIONS :
 - We know a normal browser gives us only 5mb storage for every site to use `localStorage`, so we can store up to **5MB** data here.
 Well, think, you are using this DataBase in frontend, so you will have to store one(maybe 2 or 3) user's data.
 To store this little amount of data, 5MB storage is enough.
-- Sorting is not available in this version, but it will be available in the next versions (>1.2.0) soon.

 ## WHERE TO USE :
 It may be used in all web applications like offline web applications or PWA or in a normal website.